nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 **Completed:**
 - Firestore emulator successfully seeded with dynamic prompt/model configuration data using a Python script (`init_firestore_config.py`).
-- Modified `init_firestore_config.py` to load configurations from emulator_seed_data files instead of using hardcoded values.
-- Fixed port conflicts in Firebase emulator configuration by updating `firebase.json` to use alternative ports.
+- Fixed port conflicts in Firebase emulator configuration in `firebase.json`.
-- Successfully tested emulator functions with correct configurations.
-- Fixed validation error in `assign_people_to_items` Cloud Function by updating Pydantic models:
+- Fixed validation error in `assign_people_to_items` Cloud Function with updated Pydantic models.
+- Created and fully documented data model structure for receipts, drafts, and workflow state.
+- Implemented Firebase Emulator integration with environment variable switching.
-  - Created `PersonItemAssignment` class to replace Dict structure
+- Created `FirestoreService` class with emulator support and CRUD operations for receipts.
-  - Modified `AssignPeopleToItems` model to use List of assignments instead of Dict
-  - Updated output format to align with receipt data model
-- Successfully tested all Cloud Functions in emulator environment
+- Implemented `Receipt` model with Firestore serialization/deserialization.
-- App navigation and workflow redesign plan documented, including:
+- Implemented main navigation with bottom tabs (Receipts and Settings).
-  - Bottom navigation bar structure (Receipts, Settings)
-  - Centralized Receipts screen with FAB for adding receipts
+- Created Receipts screen with filters, search, and FAB.
+- Implemented restaurant name input dialog to start the workflow.
-  - Workflow modal design for the 5-step receipt process
+- Created the modal workflow controller with 5-step progress indicator.
-  - Detailed data model and persistence strategy for receipts, drafts, and workflow state
-  - Cloud Function and backend integration strategy
-  - Security and best practices outlined
+- Implemented automatic draft saving when exiting the workflow.
+- Integrated all workflow screens (upload, review, voice assignment, split, summary).
+- Implemented proper data flow between steps with state management.
+- App navigation and workflow redesign plan fully documented.

 **Pending:**
-- Implementation of redesigned UI components in Flutter (navigation bar, Receipts screen, workflow modal, etc.)
-- Firestore service methods for CRUD operations and auto-save logic
-- Draft management (save, resume, edit, delete) in the app
+- Connect final summary screen to the modal workflow.
+- Implement handling of draft receipts (resume, edit, delete).
-- Integration of image upload, thumbnail generation, and caching
+- Connect image upload and thumbnail generation to FirestoreService.
-- Connecting UI to backend (Cloud Functions, Firestore persistence)
-- Widget and logic reusability refactor as per new design
-- Comprehensive testing (unit, widget, integration)
+- Implement comprehensive testing (unit, widget, integration).

-**Key Notes for Next Session:**
+**Key Notes for Current Session:**
-- Cloud Function data models have been updated for better validation and type safety
-- The `assign_people_to_items` function now returns assignments as a List of PersonItemAssignment objects rather than a Dictionary
-- Item fields use "name" rather than "item" in the assignment data structure
-- The updated data model aligns with the storage schema described in section 2.2
-- No changes to the frontend code have been made yet - implementing the new UI is the next priority
-- Test functions and emulator setup are working correctly for local development
+- Use `FirestoreService` for all Firestore operations; it automatically detects whether to use emulator or production.
+- The `Receipt` model handles all conversion between Firestore documents and Dart objects.
+- Set `USE_FIRESTORE_EMULATOR=true` in `.env` file for local testing with emulator.
+- The workflow modal integrates all 5 screens with seamless data flow between them.
+- Voice transcription enables automated assignment of items to people in the workflow.
+- The split screen allows manual reassignment and sharing of items between people.
+- The summary screen provides tax/tip calculations and generates shareable receipt details.
+- Progress is automatically saved as a draft when exiting the workflow or leaving the app.

 ---

 # Key Implementation Decisions (as of May 2024)

-- **Modal Workflow:** The 5-step receipt workflow is a full-page modal (not a popup), accessible only from the Receipts screen via the Floating Action Button (FAB).
-Modal cannot be dismissed by tapping outside; navigation is via explicit actions and back gesture.
+- **Modal Workflow:** The 5-step receipt workflow is implemented as a full-page modal with automatic draft saving on exit.
-- **State Management:** Provider (with ChangeNotifier) is used for in-modal state.
-State is memory-only during the modal session; no periodic auto-save.
-On exit (via Save & Exit or app close), user is prompted to save as draft or discard.
+- **State Management:** Provider (with ChangeNotifier) is used for in-modal state with memory-only caching during workflow.
-- **Drafts:** Drafts are visible and editable from the Receipts screen.
-Editing a completed receipt reverts it to draft, with a user prompt if data may be overwritten.
-- **Image Handling:** Receipt image is uploaded in the first step and cannot be changed after upload.
-Thumbnails are generated and cached for fast loading in the Receipts list.
-- **Restaurant Name:** A blocking dialog prompts for the restaurant name before entering the modal workflow.
-This name is required and can be edited later from the receipt view.
-- **Firestore Integration:** All CRUD operations for receipts/drafts are handled by a dedicated Firestore service class.
-No offline support for now; app relies on cloud functions for parsing and assignment.
-- **UI/UX:** All new UI follows the existing theme and Material You guidelines.
-User-friendliness and cohesion are prioritized.
-Further UX improvements will be iterative.
-- **Testing:** Widget and unit tests will be scaffolded for modal navigation, Firestore service, and workflow logic.
+- **Drafts and Data Flow:** Workflow state is maintained across steps and automatically persisted to Firestore when exiting the modal or app.
+- **Screen Integration:** Existing screens are reused within the modal context with appropriate callbacks to update the workflow state.

 ---